jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

     (i) is of the same kind and standard as that which it would be reasonable to expect to be supplied in the ordinary course of management of businesses of the same kind to persons in the same kind of position; and
     (ii) does not state or indicate that further information, advice, or investigation is or may be required; and (c) he or she has no reason to believe that the information or advice is or may be incorrect.
-(2) Nothing in subsection (1) of this section limits the ways in which a person may make due enquiry about a matter.
+(2) Nothing in subsection (1) limits the ways in which a person may make due enquiry about a matter.

 ### 2C Meaning of qualified auditor
 (1) For the purposes of this Act, a person is a qualified auditor only if—